mrhappyasthma/Final-Fantasy-X-HD-Cross-platform-Save-Converter/README.md

 A helper tool to convert FFX saves between PS3/PS4/PSVita/Steam/Nintendo Switch/Xbox One.

 *The tool assumes you already have your existing FFX save file (decrypted, if needed) on your computer.
-Read below for instructions.*
+For instructions, see [Extract a Decrypted Version of Your Save File](#extract-a-decrypted-version-of-your-save-file).*

 Simply run the tool, select the `Save File Type` for the input save as well as the `Target Console`.
 Then simply press `Convert save file` and select your existing (decrypted) save.